 - Schools in non-English-speaking countries that focus on teaching content through English

 - What skills do the TOEFL Junior tests measure?

 The TOEFL Junior tests measure a range of skills:

-- The TOEFL Junior Standard test — measures Reading Comprehension, Listening Comprehension and Language Form and Meaning
+- The TOEFL Junior Standard test — measures Reading Comprehension, Listening Comprehension, and Language Form and Meaning

-- What is the format of the tests?
+- What is the test format?

 - How are the TOEFL Junior tests administered?

 Depending on your location, the TOEFL Junior program offers institutional testing, in which an institution administers the test to its own students, and public testing in which dates are open to the public.
 Contact your local ETS Preferred Associate or the ETS TOEFL Junior Program to learn more.

 Learn more about testing procedures.

 - How are the TOEFL Junior tests scored?

 The TOEFL Junior Standard test is scored locally by ETS Preferred Associates and features fast turnaround time.
 For the TOEFL Junior Speaking test, responses are scored by ETS-trained human raters.